 In A Series of Unfortunate Events, Prufrock Preparatory School revels in this trope.
-Punishments for breaking the school's rules include most of time removing your rights to forks, spoons, glasses and knives at the cafeteria.
-When you think of it, this threat seems more efficient than simply giving detentions, since it's a boarding school.
-And let's mention that, if you miss one of the vice-principal's violin concerts, you are entitled to buy him a bag of candy and sitting in his office, watching him eating them all.
+Punishments for breaking the school's rules include removing your rights to forks, spoons, glasses and knives at the cafeteria.
+And if you miss one of the vice-principal's violin concerts, you are required to buy him a bag of candy and sit in his office watching him eat it all.
 It's hinted at being more depressing than it sounds, since the vice-principal is such a jerk.

 Subverted by Zaphod's vision that yeah, he really IS the most important and cool guy in the universe.
 And then reverted when it's revealed that he was in an artificial reality, built just for him, so naturally he was the most important person in it.

 And, as indicated by the page quote, Vogons use their own poetry as torture.
 Vogon poetry is sufficiently awful to elicit screams of pain, and could legitimately be regarded as torture.
 However, Arthur Dent doesn't seem to be particularly bothered by listening to it, which perhaps has to do with the fact that his own planet had the worst poet in the universe (at least until the Vogons demolished it).

 The newspaper columnist Dave Barry used this trope in a number of columns.
 Typical example: